pcotret/litex-wiki/AXI-Bus.md

 The AXI bus provides a simple, flexible, and scalable bus architecture that makes it easy to connect and communicate between different components in an SoC.
 The AXI bus specification defines a standard interface for communication between components, allowing components from different vendors to be easily combined in a single SoC.

+The AXI bus specification defines several channels or signals to communicate between the bus master and bus slave components in an SoC.
+Here are the main channels and their descriptions:
+* **AW (Address Write)** Channel: This channel carries the write address and write control signals from the bus master to the bus slave.
+It is used to initiate a write transaction.
+* **W (Write Data)** Channel: This channel carries the write data from the bus master to the bus slave.
+It is used to transfer the data to be written to the bus slave's memory.
+* **B (Write Response)** Channel: This channel carries the response from the bus slave to the bus master for a write transaction.
+It confirms the completion of the write transaction and provides status information.
+* **AR (Address Read)** Channel: This channel carries the read address and read control signals from the bus master to the bus slave.
+It is used to initiate a read transaction.
+*** R (Read Data)** Channel: This channel carries the read data from the bus slave to the bus master.
+It is used to transfer the data read from the bus slave's memory.

 The AXI bus API in LiteX provides a convenient and straightforward way to work with the AXI bus in a LiteX SoC.

 ## How AXI Bus Works in LiteX SoCs